arklyg/selectss/README.md

 selectss is a linux tool written by bash, which can help managing screen session, so to expedite screen session creation or selecting after every login.

 ### Install
-+ First, you should got screen installed already.
++ First, you should get screen installed already.
 + Second, run this command in your terminal.

 ```php